 - Select Concatenate_If_Match as Macro Name.

-User defined function is a function defined by the user for a specific task.
-You can make a user defined function for yourself by simply writing a VBA code.
-Here, I will create a User defined function to concatenate if cell values match in Excel.
-Let’s see the steps.
+A user defined function is a function defined by the user for a specific task, and created by writing a VBA code.
+Let’s create a User defined function to concatenate if cell values match.

 Steps: